charleennewland/blog/maturity_model.md

 Let's move forward and zoom in on line 13 of this maturity model as an example, which falls under the dimension named 'Excellence-Driven Framework,' with the focus area being 'Excellence-Driven Policy.

-*In Level 1;* There is no documented excellence driven policy

-*In Level 2;* There is a loosely defined approach to achieving excellence

-*In Level 3;* There is a documented excellence driven policy

-*In Level 4;* There is a documented policy expressing a commitment to excellence, supported by proper training to ensure alignment

-*In Level 5;* These principles shape daily operations, with evident leadership commitment and regular assessments of effectiveness

-If an organisation has no documented excellence driven policy they basically score a 3 on this focus area.
-Now this organisation can decide if for the next quarter for instance they want to achieve level 3.
-In that case the organisation has to make sure that:
+If an organization lacks a documented excellence-driven policy, it essentially scores a 3 in this focus area.
+The organization can then decide, for example, to target Level 5 in the next quarter.
+In that case, the organization needs to ensure that:

-1. there is a documented excellence driven policy
+1. There is a documented excellence-driven policy.
-2. containing a commitement to high standards
+2. The policy contains a commitment to high standards.
-3. encouraging innovation and adaptability to evolving industry trends and best practices
+3. Encourages innovation and adaptability to evolving industry trends and best practices.
-4. commitment to empower employees with the necessary skills, resources, and support to excel in their roles
+4. Commits to empowering employees with the necessary skills, resources, and support to excel in their roles.
-5. customer satisfaction is integral to the pursuit of excellence
+5. Customer satisfaction is integral to the pursuit of excellence.
+6. Describes leadership commitment.
+7. Consists of a review and revision process.
+8. Is communicated to all employees.
+9. All employees are trained to be in compliance with these principles
+10. There is evidence that tehse principles are incorpoarted into daily operations
+11. There is evidence of leadership commitment
+12. and their is evidence of the effectiveness of this excellence driven approach

 This maturity model helps organizations aim for: